sophiajt/jntrnr.github.io/_posts/2019-4-27-porting-the-pikachu.md

 Lastly, I hide the cursor so it doesn't mess up the animation.

-The event loop a similar, though a little more verbose in my version:
+The event loop is similar, though a little more verbose in my version:
 ```
 -        let b = stdin.next();
 -        if let Some(Ok(b'q')) = b {